TimvanScherpenzeel/profiling-research/README.md

 ## Installation

-To automatically download and setup Chromy Canary on MacOS using Homebrew you can use:
+To automatically download and setup Chrome Canary on MacOS using Homebrew you can use:

 ```sh
 $ ./scripts/setup_macos.sh